Russian drone pilots hunting Ukrainian civilians on the streets ‘like a video game’

 The use of drones has turned a viciously impersonal mission to kill civilians in this southern Ukrainian city into a darkly personal campaign of murder.
 If ever there was a town in desperate need of a ceasefire, this is it.
 But no one here says they believe one is remotely possible.

-Russian forces occupy the east bank of the Dnipro which is about 500m wide in the city.
+Russian forces occupy the east bank of the Dnipro, which is about 500m wide in the city.
 Their snipers and gunners can see targets with the naked eye.
-Drone pilots can see in live feeds of the terrified run and trip, the horror in the eyes, and then the final moments of their victims.
-They drop bombs, or swoop on them with First Person View (FPV) aircraft drones, that can loiter out of sight and dart in for the kill.
+Drone pilots can see in live feeds the terrified run and trip, the horror in the eyes, and then the final moments of their victims.
+They drop bombs or swoop on them with first-person view (FPV) aircraft drones that can loiter out of sight and dart in for the kill.

 Lives are ended above ground.
 Underground now, at least, they can begin in safety.